How to Add File-Based Resources to the VMM Library

 Applies To: System Center 2012 - Virtual Machine Manager, System Center 2012 R2 Virtual Machine Manager, System Center 2012 SP1 - Virtual Machine Manager

-You can use the following procedure to add file-based resources (also known as physical resources) to an existing library share in System Center 2012 – Virtual Machine Manager (VMM), and then manually refresh the library share.
+You can use the following procedure to add file-based resources (such as virtual hard disks and application packages, also known as physical resources) to an existing library share in Virtual Machine Manager (VMM), and then manually refresh the library share.
 When you add files to a library share, the files do not appear in the library until VMM indexes the files during the next library refresh.
 By default, the library refresh interval is one hour.

 |One hour is the smallest value that you can configure for the library refresh interval.
 To change the library refresh interval, open the Library workspace, and then on the Home tab, click Library Settings.|